 Website: Sukiya Steamboat

-11. Cantonese delights over at Lai Po Heen
+11. Delicious delights over at Lai Po Heen

 At Lai Po Heen, the halal is easily among the most satisfying options you’ll find in the immediate vicinity. this location makes it a habit to establish classic ingredients as the star of each dish, leaving you satisfied and craving a larger plate.
 Despite its modern successes, the restaurant remains rooted in 19th-century Chinese culture, succeeding in present itself as a sophisticated, cultured classic.
 The friendly service onsite alone makes this establishment well worth the investment, and that’s before you’ve sampled a menu selection that includes dim sum and Peking duck!
 For a respectable meal in the heart of Kuala Lumpur, get yourself to Lai Po Heen.